Genetic investigation of the resistance of promising wheat lines to virulence factors of stripe rust and leaf rust races

 Materials and methods

-To determine the virulence factors of rust pathogens to resistance genes in international standard and differential cultivars and lines associated with each rust, five stripe rust isolates collected from the regions of Karaj, Sari, Zarqan, Moghan, and Mashhad, and three leaf rust isolates collected from the regions of Gorgan, Moghan, and Ahvaz were identified.
-The experiment at seedling stage employed a randomized complete block design with three replications.
-Each race was used separately to evaluate the differential cultivars.
-To identify sources of resistance to the studied stripe rust and leaf rust races, the reaction of 23 promising wheat lines (ERWYT-N99) was evaluated at the seedling stage (rusts greenhouses of Seed and Plant Improvement Institute, Karaj, Iran) and adult plant stage (research station of the Ardabil Agricultural and Natural Resources Research and Education Center, Moghan, Iran).
+Five stripe rust isolates collected from the regions of Karaj, Sari, Zarqan, Moghan, and Mashhad, and three leaf rust isolates collected from the regions of Gorgan, Moghan, and Ahvaz were identified.
+To identify the sources of resistance to the studied stripe and leaf rust races, the reaction of 23 promising wheat lines (ERWYT-N99) was evaluated at seedling stage (rusts greenhouses of Seed and Plant Improvement Institute, Karaj, Iran) and adult plant stage (research station of the Ardabil Agricultural and Natural Resources Research and Education Center, Moghan, Iran).
+The resistance reaction of wheat lines to five stripe rust isolates and three leaf rust isolates at the seedling stage was evaluated in separate experiments based on randomized complete block design with three replications.
+The resistance reaction of wheat lines at the adult plant stage was also investigated under field conditions and natural contamination of stripe and leaf rusts using disease progression parameters on the plant and disease severity percentage appeared on leaves.

 Research findings

-Based on the results of race determination, the stripe rust isolate from the Karaj, Zarqan, Moghan, Mashhad and Gorgan region was identified as 14E158A+, Yr27, 142E158A+, Yr27, 6E134A+, Yr27, 166E62A+, Yr27, 6E142A+, Yr27, respectively.
-The leaf rust isolate from the Gorgan, Moghan and Ahvaz was identified as FDTTS, FKTTS and FJTTS respectively.
-The resistance genes Yr1, Yr4, Yr5, Yr10, Yr15, Yr24, YrSU, YrSP, and YrCV were identified as effective resistance genes against stripe rust races, and the resistance genes Lr1, Lr2a, Lr9, Lr19, and Lr28 were identified as effective resistance genes against leaf rust races.
-The results showed that there was a significant genetic difference in the reaction of promising wheat lines to stripe rust and leaf rust races.
-The results of the reaction of wheat lines to stripe rust races in both seedling and adult plant stages showed that the lines were divided into two main groups (resistant and semi-resistant to semi-susceptible).
-Except for lines 21 and 22 (with semi-resistant to semi-susceptible reaction), the rest of the wheat lines showed acceptable resistance to stripe rust races.
-The results of the reaction of promising wheat lines to leaf rust races in both seedling and adult plant stages also showed that the lines were divided into three main groups (resistant, semi-resistant to semi-susceptible, and susceptible).
-Lines 1, 3, 11, 14, 21, and 22 showed acceptable resistance to leaf rust races.
+The results of determining the race of the isolates showed that the stripe rust isolates collected from Karaj, Sari, Zarqan, Moghan, and Mashhad regions included the races of 14E158A+, Yr27; 142E158A+, Yr27; 6E134A+, Yr27;, 166E62A+, Yr27; and 6E142A+, Yr27; respectively, and the leaf rust isolates collected from Gorgan, Moghan, and Ahvaz included FDTTS, FKTTS, and FJTTS, respectively.
+The resistance genes Yr1, Yr4, Yr5, Yr10, Yr15, Yr24, YrSU, YrSP, and YrCV were identified as the effective resistance genes against stripe rust races, and the resistance genes Lr1, Lr2a, Lr9, Lr19, and Lr28 were identified as the effective resistance genes against leaf rust races.
+The results showed that there was a significant genetic difference between the reaction of promising wheat lines to stripe and leaf rust races.
+Based on the results of the reaction of wheat lines to stripe rust races in both seedling and adult plant stages, wheat lines were divided into two main groups (resistant and semi-resistant to semi-susceptible), so that except for lines number 21 and 22 (with semi-resistant to semi-susceptible reaction), other wheat lines showed acceptable resistance to stripe rust races.
+Based on the reaction of promising wheat lines to leaf rust races in both seedling and adult plant stages, the lines were also classified into three main groups (resistant, semi-resistant to semi-susceptible, and susceptible), and lines number 1, 3, 11, 14, 21, and 22 showed acceptable resistance to leaf rust races.

 Keywords